Below: Arthur M. Lewis' store, located on Mineola Blvd from 1963-1992.

 “We have a great time when we play together,” he said.

 Each Christmas, Brian, his wife and their three daughters perform at a nursing home in Old Bethpage.
-Their eldest, Jeannette, a flutist, is a junior music education major at Ithaca College.
-Her younger sister, Deanna, sings alto and attends Marist College.
+Their eldest, Jeannette, a flutist, is pursuing her doctcorate degree in flute @ UNIVERSITY OF MARYLAND .
+Her younger sister, Deanna, sings alto and now teaches English @ ST. ANTHONY'S H.S.

-The Lewis’s youngest daughter, Amber, is a flutist and singer starting her freshman year at St. Anthony’s High School this fall.
+The Lewis’s youngest daughter, Amber, is a singer starting her sophmore year at STONEY BROOK UNIV School this fall.

 “In this family, you have to do something musical,” their father said, smiling.